ministryofjustice/robot-framework-test-ccms/README.md

 EBS automated tasks (RPA) to facilitate testing of EBS using Robot framework utilising SikuliX and AutoIT.

+Issues
+====

+Had an issue?
+Chances are the solution is already logged here https://dsdmoj.atlassian.net/wiki/spaces/LAA/pages/4175626273/Common+Issues+Log.
+If not, please log it.

 Setup
 ====
 - *Note due to dependency on AutoIT this is only expected to work on Windows OS*